 - Inception: We come up with some initial learning objectives.
-If a startup is going through our four-month program, we help them understand what their major value proposition is.
+If a startup goes through our four-month program, we help them understand their primary value proposition.

-- Foundation: We're very goal-centric in the way that we work with our ventures.
+- Foundation: We're very goal-centric in how we work with our ventures.
 We help them define their goals, then build the foundation.
-We have an early stage program for the ideation stage, helping our ventures validate their MVP and user group.
+We have an early-stage program for the ideation stage, helping our ventures validate their MVP and user group.
 That program is called Venture Capitalists, and it operates twice a year.
-It’s a two month program.
-Every fall and every winter, we run that program for 30-40 ventures.
+It's a two-month program.
+We run that program for 30-40 ventures every fall and winter.

 - Maturation: Our accelerator program focuses on the market-ready product you're selling.
 You need to build the playbook around how to sell and scale your product.
-That's a program that we run over the summer, between May and August, every year.
+That's a program we run every year over the summer, between May and August.

 How do you market YSpace?
 What channels have been most effective?

-We always have a marketing campaign running and we try to tap into different channels to implement it.
+We always have a marketing campaign running and try to tap into different communication channels to implement it.

-Some of the most fruitful recruitment tactics have been getting down to the grassroots level and really connecting with founders and building a relationship before they even start engaging with YSpace.
-Whether that conversation is led through one of us or from someone in the broader community of other stakeholders, we tap into the venture capital community and other networks to help create those one-to-one connections with us.
-I think that creates a lot more qualified engagement in terms of the recruitment cycle.
+Some of the most fruitful recruitment tactics have been getting down to the grassroots level, connecting with founders, and building a relationship before they even start engaging with YSpace.
+Whether that conversation is led through one of us or from feedback from someone in the broader community of other stakeholders, we tap into the venture capital community and other networks to help create those one-to-one connections with us.
+I think that creates a lot more qualified engagement in the recruitment cycle.

 One thing that we're super mindful of is diversity and inclusion.
 We want that to be a benchmark and a core of our programming rather than an additional.
-We want to ensure that we're the ones building the pipeline by tapping into specific organizations or channels that tap into other diverse networks that we’re not already a part of.
+We want to ensure that we're building the pipeline by tapping into specific organizations or other communication channels that tap into other diverse networks we're not already a part of.